filakhtov/gentoo-use-docs/sys-process/psmisc.md

 # sys-process/psmisc

-### ipv6
+### apparmor
-Pass the `--enable-ipv6` option to the configure script.
-Enable support for the `-4`, `-6`, `--ipv4` and `--ipv6` runtime options for `fuser` tool.
-Provide an ability to look for IPv6 sockets.
+Pass the `--enable-apparmor` option to the configure script.
+Provide an ability to query and display the AppArmor profile information for running apps from `pstree` tool when `-Z` (aka `--security-context`) command line option is specified at runtime.

-This flag can be safely disabled.
-It should be enabled if the system to be participating in IPv6 capable networks.
+This flag should only be enabled on the AppArmor-enabled systems.

 ### nls
 Pass the `--enable-nls` option to the configure script.
 Provide an ability to translate program messages based on the system locale and install appropriate translation files.